 REMNANT SERIES: 2018

-Sometimes there were beautiful, accidental fragments of dried paint were beautiful - too pretty to throw away.
-I started saving the pretty pieces at first.
-Eventually I saved them all and put the scraps in a tall, clear box.
-And then another box.
-After a year, I saw miniature versions of my paintings reduced to layered scraps of paint: 365 days of work and emotion and happiness and sadness and everything in between all neatly condensed in a box.
+Sometimes these pieces of dried paint were beautiful - too pretty to throw away.
+I started saving them in clear boxes.
+After a year, I saw miniature versions of my paintings reduced to layered scraps of paint: 365 days of work, emotion, happiness, sadness and everything in between neatly condensed in a box.